 Dynamic Programming (DP)

-- Optimal Substructure: A problem has optimal substructure if an optimal solution to the problem can be constructed from optimal solutions to its subproblems.
+1. Optimal Substructure: An optimal solution to the problem contains optimal solutions to its subproblems.

 Practice Exercise